Managing the Cost of Care

 Payment Options for Our Home Health Services

 Moving your loved one into a nursing home or assisted living facility can be expensive.
-In-home care services from Home Helpers® Home Care offers a more affordable option that reduces costs and offers more value.
+Home health care cost is a concern facing thousands of Americans.
+In-home care services from Home Helpers® Home Care offers a more affordable option that reduces cost of care and offers more value.
 However, we still understand that you have concerns about the cost and, more importantly, how to cover them.
 To help you learn more about managing the cost of care, we’ve provided some information below.

 For more information on how you can manage the cost of your loved one's care, call (800) 990-9750.

 Private in-home health care costs will vary depending on a variety of factors.
 The amount of care, type of care, and the need for more specialized services will vary the ultimate cost.
 Before we can determine the cost of care, we first need to understand the type of care you’re looking for.
 We offer a wide variety of services for you or your loved one.

 - Companion care to fill in the gaps when you can’t be there

 - Monitoring services, which also include fall and medical alert systems